Duck Creek Mitigation BankApril 24, 2021

-The proposed restoration will help offset the aquatic impacts from economic growth within the greater Columbus area.
-The bank proposes over 13,000 linear feet of stream re-establishment, re-habilitation, and enhancement.
-Our restoration will return the degraded streams to stable systems and will improve and protect water quality and aquatic resource habitats within the Licking Watershed.
+Hodgson Mitigation Bank project is in the HUC 8 Licking River Watershed (05040006).
+The bank will restore or re-establish approximately 13,873 linear feet of stream channel and the restoration will help offset the aquatic impacts from economic growth within the greater Columbus area.
+The restoration will return the degraded streams to stable systems and will improve and protect water quality and aquatic resource habitats within the Licking Watershed.

 Primary Service Area:

 - Create geomorphically stable conditions along the stream reaches through the bank area.

 - Improve water quality within the project area through riparian plantings, channel stabilization and subsequent reductions in nutrients and sediment loads.